 Muscle soreness while exercising is usually from the accumulation of metabolic by products, resulting in the muscle becoming acidic.
 This type of soreness usually disappears within minutes or hours after finishing an exercise program.
 The other common type of soreness is referred to as delayed-onset muscle soreness (DOMS).
 DOMS is associated with exercise-induced damage to the muscle fibers — the soreness results from inflammatory reactions and accumulation of fluid in muscle fibers.
 DOMS is usually felt 24-48 hours after exercise has taken place.

 DOMS causes a reduction in the force-generating capacity of muscles.
 Full muscle strength may not return for days or even weeks.
-A variety of strategies to alleviate DOMS including stretching, ice, compression, massage, and non-steroidal anti-inflammatory drugs have been used by athletes with limited success.
+A variety of strategies to alleviate DOMS including stretching, ice, compression, massage, and non-steroidal anti-inflammatory drugs (that some inpatient treatment centres use to counteract addiction) have been used by athletes with limited success.

 Researchers from the United Kingdom had athletes perform a series of damaging exercises consisting of 100 drop jumps.
 For one week prior to the exercise, and also during the recovery period, athletes consumed a total of 20g of BCAAs daily in two 10-gram doses, in the morning and evening.